AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Conclusion

 \section{Conclusion}

-In this work, we address the safety vulnerabilities of large language models (LLMs) during fine-tuning by introducing AsFT (Anchoring Safety in Fine-Tuning), a method that anchors parameter updates within the safety-preserving alignment direction ($d_{\text{aligned}}$).
-By regularizing updates along the orthogonal direction ($d_{\perp}$), AsFT reduces harmfulness while preserving task performance.
-Extensive experiments show that AsFT outperforms existing methods, achieving lower harmful score and higher accuracy across task settings.
-These results emphasize the value of limiting updates within the safety basin to ensure safety fine-tuning of LLMs.
+In this work, we address the safety vulnerabilities of large language models (LLMs) during fine-tuning by introducing \textbf{AsFT} (Anchoring Safety in Fine-Tuning), a method that anchors parameter updates within the safety-preserving alignment direction ($d_{\text{aligned}}$).
+By regularizing updates along the orthogonal direction ($d^{\perp}_{\text{harm}}$), AsFT reduces harmfulness while preserving task performance.
+Extensive experiments show that AsFT outperforms existing methods, achieving lower harmful score and higher accuracy, which emphasize the value of limiting updates within the narrow safety basin to ensure safety of LLMs.